-- Clothing for the SALTS sail trip: rain gear (jacket and pants), rubber boots (can be bought locally; very useful after the trip too), sandals (Teva-style), mitts or gloves, swimsuit, hat or toque. - Clothing for the ski hill: ski/snowboard jacket, fleece jacket, ski pants, felt-lined rubber/nylon winter boots for snowshoeing (such as Snowlions, \$30-70), toque, helmet & wristguards (included in rentals), ski gloves (2 pairs), neck warmer, ski goggles (can be rented at student's expense for about \$6/day).
+- Clothing for the SALTS sail trip: rain gear (jacket and pants), rubber boots (can be bought locally; very useful after the trip too), mitts or gloves, swimsuit, hat or toque. - Clothing for the ski hill: ski/snowboard jacket, fleece jacket, ski pants, toque, helmet & wristguards (included in rentals), ski gloves (2 pairs), neck warmer, ski goggles (can be rented at student's expense for about \$5/day).
+Snow boots for snowshoeing are recommended but not essential.